 Of the 12 examined hake stocks in the Mediterranean, nine had exploitation rates that were over five times higher than the rate in line with maximum sustainable yield.

-“The nutritional requirements of an expanding human population are growing
+“The nutritional requirements of an expanding human population are growing and marine ecosystems will experience unusually rapid changes in future due to climate change.

 “It is important, therefore, to assess the threats of extinction to fish species and to ensure consistency in the management approach by the various agencies involved.